dejbug/dejbug.github.io/index.md

 # Devolution

-Why is playing chess so difficult?
-Because we can't evaluate a future we don't see.
+Why is playing chess so difficult? https://en.wikipedia.org/wiki/Shannon_number Because we can't evaluate a future we don't see.
 Because if we could imagine perfectly, why would we ever try to find a mate?
 Were not the most successful propagators of our species the ones who needed to surround themselves with what they felt to be desirable?
 Objects of beauty.
-Eidetic crutches.
-Because if closing our eyes would fail extinguishing the light fantastic, how could we ever fall asleep?
-And is death not just another way of saying psychical exhaustion?
+Eidetic crutches. http://labs.la.utexas.edu/buss/files/2015/09/TheEvolutionofHappiness.pdf Because if closing our eyes would fail extinguishing the light fantastic, how could we ever fall asleep?
+And is death not just another way of saying psychological exhaustion?
 Listen to this:

 """
 Psychical contagion: The transference of disease ... by mere force of example.